DanUser913/Snake-Game/README.md

 <br>
 Use as teclas de setas para controlar a cobrinha.

-**Se esbarrar nas laterais do container a cobrinha morre, E quando chega na pontuação 5 vai para a outra fase**
+**Se esbarrar nas laterais do container a cobrinha morre, E quando chega na pontuação 5 vai para a segunda fase.**